kdmayer/PointER/documentation/DB_CONTAINER_SETUP.md

   - pointcloud data (.laz): UK National LiDAR Programme: https://www.data.gov.uk/dataset/f0db0249-f17b-4036-9e65-309148c97ce4/national-lidar-programme
     - Open Government Licencse

-First, we need to make the data accessible to the VM.
-A simple way to copy-paste our data in the "share folder" we defined in the Vagrantfile.
+To make the data accessible to our VM, we copy and paste the data into the "data_share" folder specified in the Vagrantfile.

-Then, we move the data for the database setup to project folder, so the singularity container can access them (not all of the VM's directories are accessible from within singularity):
+To set up the database, we move the data to the project folder.
+By moving the data to the project folder, we ensure that the singularity container can access the data.
+Note that not all of the VM's directories are accessible from within singularity

-    mv /home/vagrant/data_share/uprn_york.gpkg CS224W_LIDAR/assets/uprn/uprn_york.gpkg
+    mv /home/vagrant/data_share/uprn_york.gpkg /home/vagrant/CS224W_LIDAR/assets/uprn/uprn_york.gpkg
-    mv /home/vagrant/data_share/footprints_verisk_york.gpkg CS224W_LIDAR/assets/footprints/footprints_verisk_york.gpkg
+    mv /home/vagrant/data_share/footprints_verisk_york.gpkg /home/vagrant/CS224W_LIDAR/assets/footprints/footprints_verisk_york.gpkg
-    sudo mv /home/vagrant/data_share/local_authority_boundaries_york.gpkg CS224W_LIDAR/assets/local_authority_boundaries/local_authority_boundaries_york.gpkg
+    mv /home/vagrant/data_share/local_authority_boundaries_york.gpkg /home/vagrant/CS224W_LIDAR/assets/local_authority_boundaries/local_authority_boundaries_york.gpkg

 We also move 2 files which will be required when running the program to the assets folder (preparation for later)

+TODO: Can we clarify this step?
+The folder contains E06000014.csv instead of E08000026.csv

-    mv /home/vagrant/data_share/E08000026.csv CS224W_LIDAR/assets/epc/E08000026.csv
+    mv /home/vagrant/data_share/E06000014.csv /home/vagrant/CS224W_LIDAR/assets/epc/E06000014.csv
-    mv /home/vagrant/data_share/SE6053_P_11311_20171109_20171109.laz CS224W_LIDAR/assets/uk_lidar_data/SE6053_P_11311_20171109_20171109.laz
+    mv /home/vagrant/data_share/SE6053_P_11311_20171109_20171109.laz /home/vagrant/CS224W_LIDAR/assets/uk_lidar_data/SE6053_P_11311_20171109_20171109.laz

-This example works with the provide file snippets for York.
-Make sure to adapt the filenames to adequately, when running the setup with the entire datasets.
+As an example, the following commands demonstrate the workflow for York.
+To run the code for other AoIs, we need to adapt the filenames accordingly.

 Connect to singularity shell:

     singularity shell -B $HOME/pgdata:/var/lib/postgresql/data,$HOME/pgrun:/var/run/postgresql cs224w.sif

 To insert geopackage data into the database, we need GDALs ogr2ogr function.
-Therefor we activate the conda environment:
+Therefore, we activate the conda environment:

     source /usr/local/etc/profile.d/conda.sh && \
     conda activate cs224w

-Using the conda GDAL installation, we insert the geopackage and shp data into our cs224w_db database.
+Using the conda GDAL installation, we insert the .gpkg and .shp data into our cs224w_db database.
-The data is some GBs and this process can take 15+ minutes.
+This process can take 15+ minutes.

-Make sure, you are in home directory
+Make sure, you are in home directory, then:

-    cd

-then:

     ogr2ogr -nln uprn -nlt PROMOTE_TO_MULTI -lco GEOMETRY_NAME=geom -lco FID=gid -lco PRECISION=NO \
     -f PostgreSQL "PG:dbname='cs224w_db' host='localhost' port='5432' user='vagrant'" \